 The seated leg curl produced greater hamstring hypertrophy than the lying leg curl.
 It caused more muscle growth of semitendinosus, semimembranosus and the biceps femoris long head.

 Lying leg curls caused more hypertrophy of the Sartorius.
 Both exercises caused similar growth of the gracilis and biceps femoris short head.

-These findings aren’t altogether surprising.
+These findings aren't altogether surprising.
 The start position of the seated leg curl places the hamstrings at full length.
-Which lines up with a lot of the emerging evidence on training into long muscle lengths.
+This lines up with a lot of the emerging evidence on training into long muscle lengths.